-Wheaton Precious Metals is the pre-eminent ostensibly precious metals streaming company, with 30 high-quality precious metals streaming and early deposit agreements relating to assets in Mexico, Peru, Canada, Brazil, Chile, Argentina, Sweden, Greece, Portugal and the US.
+Wheaton Precious Metals is the pre-eminent ostensibly precious metals streaming company, with 32 high-quality precious metals streaming and early deposit agreements relating to assets in Mexico, Peru, Canada, Brazil, Chile, the US, Argentina, Sweden, Greece, Portugal and Colombia.

-Under normal circumstances, we believe that WPM could easily justify a valuation of US$53.37, or C$67.44, per share.
-In the current environment however, we believe that a valuation of US$75.98, or C$96.01, in FY21 is achievable.
-At the same time, it remains cheaper than the average valuations of its peers in a majority of cases.
+Under normal circumstances, we believe that WPM could easily justify a valuation of US$62.07 (or C$78.03) per share, in FY23.
+If precious metals return to favour however, we believe that a valuation as high as US$84.17 (C$106.36) is achievable.
+In the meantime, it remains cheaper than the average valuations of its peers in a majority of cases.
 This follows the settlement reached between WPM and the CRA in December 2018 whereby income from WPM’s international subsidiaries will remain exempt from Canadian tax.